nurilloh2004/flask-hello-world/README.md

 !
 Stress test

 1- ssh to our instance and install that package  and write command based on your plan which you set scaling in ASG
+  1. Install stress in Amazon linux
+  2.  sudo amazon-linux-extras install epel -y && sudo yum install stress -y
+  3.  stress --cpu 4 --timeout 360
+  4.  in this command you can change CPU count and timeout(s)